You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 Self-reported data from multiple platforms suggests minor average differences between men and women — typically 3 to 8 points.
 Women tend to score slightly higher on average than men in most datasets.
 The difference is small enough that it rarely changes the practical interpretation of your score.

+The more meaningful variable is age, not gender.
 Cultural background has a larger measurable effect than gender.
 Countries with stricter cultural norms around relationships and substances consistently show higher average scores across all demographics.
-This reflects the test’s US college origin — questions that register as notable experiences in some cultures are everyday occurrences in others.

 How to Use This Information